Drup/module-experiments/incr/remarks_leo.md

     module X : M; S [X.P.t=τ] → module X : M with P.t=τ; S

   avoiding the need to recurse into submodules.
+  # DONE

 - I find it odd to have typing judgement side-conditions on the "substitution" operation.
 I would expect there to be validity judgement preventing the substitution from being applied when these conditions didn't hold, rather than the operation itself checking these conditions and being undefined if they don't hold.
+  # I agree, but the definition would be significantly longer, and repetitive.

 - You are using the "substitution" operation to do actual substitution of functor parameters.
 I do not think this works.
 I don't think trying